-(a) Corporate information
+a.
+Corporate information

-Sonal Adhesives Limited (the Company) was incorporated on 18 November 1991, and is engaged in manufacture of adhesive tapes, emulsion and plastic ropes.
-The Company has manufacturing facilities and registered office at Khopoli (Maharashtra) and at Palacode (Tamil Nadu).
-The address of its registered office is Plot no. 28/1A, Takai Adoshi Road, Off Khopoli Pen Road, Village Dheku, Raigad-410203, Maharashtra, India.
+Sonal Adhesives Limited (the Company) was incorporated on 18 November 1991, and is engaged in manufacture of adhesive tapes and emulsion.
+The Company has manufacturing facilities and registered office at Khopoli (Maharashtra).
+The address of its registered office is Plot no. 28/1A, Takai Adoshi Road, Off Khopoli Pen Road, Village Dheku, Raigad 410 203, Maharashtra, India.

-The financial statements of the Company for the year ended March 31, 2022 have been approved for issue in accordance with the resolution of the Board of Directors on May 27, 2022.
+The financial statements of the Company for the year ended March 31, 2023 have been approved for issue in accordance with the resolution of the Board of Directors on May 29, 2023.